mnot/I-D/transport-metadata-impact/draft.md

 --- abstract

-This draft attempts to identify potential harms associated with new metadata facilities in Internet protocols, and suggest possible mitigations.
+This draft attempts to identify potential impacts associated with new metadata facilities in Internet protocols, and suggest possible mitigations.
 Its goal is to have the discussion of these tradeoffs up-front, rather than after the development of such mechanisms.

 --- middle